HNDRXX: Future Drops Second Hip Hop Album In Two Weeks, Third One Coming?

 — Genius (@Genius) February 24, 2017

-Fact Magazine’s Claie Lobenfeld argues that “HNDRXX” is Future healing his career and emotions.
+Fact Magazine’s Claie Lobenfeld argues that HNDRXX is Future healing his career and emotions.
 She said that the Atlanta rapper has focused his energy on his craft.
 He finds the parts that he excels at and advances the creativity.
-However, the same review credits said the rapper still has the rich ear for texture, but some of his songs on both albums lack the signature Future oomph.
+However, the same review credits said the rapper still has the rich ear for texture, but some of his songs on both albums lack the signature Future “oomph.”
 This could allow some people to write off the two projects, due to the lack of restraint, whether it is petty or impassioned.

 The album I always wanted to make, timing is everything & with that being said #HNDRXX link in my bio